ejholmes/warden-salesforce/README.md

 =============

 A [warden](http://github.com/hassox/warden) strategy that provides oauth authentication to salesforce.
+If you have the databasedotcom gem included in your Gemfile, you'll also get a `Databasedotcom::Client` instance materialized for you automatically at `env['warden'].user.client`.

 To test it out on localhost set your callback url to 'http://localhost:9292/auth/salesforce/callback'